A Proximal-Point Lagrangian Based Parallelizable Nonconvex Solver for Bilinear Model Predictive Control: Algorithm Development

 \subsection{Local Convergence Property}

-This section discusses the local convergence property of Algorithm~\ref{alg::solver}.
-The main idea of establishing the local convergence guarantee of Algorithm~\ref{alg::solver} follows two facts, local mpQPs~\eqref{eq::deQP} have Lipschizt-continuous solution map and the coupled QP~\eqref{eq::coQP} is equivalent to Newton-type method.
-To this end, we introduce the following lemma to first establish the quadratic contraction of the solution of~\eqref{eq::coQP}. \begin{lemma} Let the KKT point $(\xi^*,\lambda^*)$ of Problem~\eqref{eq::prob} be regular such that the solution $\xi^*$ is a local minimizer.
-Moreover, let the Hessian evaluation $H$ satisfy
+This section shows that the proposed Algorithm~\ref{alg::solver} asymptotically converges to the local optimal solution of~\eqref{eqn:prob_glb} at a quadratic rate.
+The logic behind the constructive proof follows two facts: local mpQPs~\eqref{eq::deQP} have a Lipschitz-continuous solution map, and the coupled QP~\eqref{eq::coQP} is equivalent to a Newton-type method.
+To this end, we introduce the following lemma first to establish the quadratic contraction of the solution of~\eqref{eq::coQP}. \begin{lemma} Let the KKT point $(\xi^*,\lambda^*)$ of Problem~\eqref{eq::prob} be regular such that the solution $\xi^*$ is a local minimizer.
+Moreover, let Algorithm~\ref{alg::solver} be initialized locally~\footnote{\textcolor{black}{The term "local" in the statement throughout this paper means that the initial guess of primal-dual iterates is located within a small neighborhood around the local solution $(\xi^*,\lambda^*)$.
+Hence, the condition~\eqref{eq::HessianCond} is required to be satisfied locally.
+It is worth mentioning that the assumption of locality is standard and widely used in the local convergence analysis of Newton's type methods~\cite{Nocedal2006}.}}, whose Hessian evaluation $H$ and parameter $\mu$ in~\eqref{eq::coQP} satisfy